BrandonHoeft/Rec-Engine-498/EDA_and_collaborative_filtering.md

 | 2017-02-22 | 1000368642442 | M65-364625 | M6557298185 |     1    |   add to order  |        3       |
 | 2017-06-07 | 1000368642442 | M65-365145 | M6556778115 |     1    |   add to order  |        3       |

--   **Step 2**: If there are multiple max action\_rating interactions per Parent within the same session (for example the user did the "add to cart" action over multiple PartNumbers in the single session that inherit from the same Parent category), we will sum these max action\_rating values up within that session to get a session\_action\_rating.
+-   **Step 2**: If there are multiple max action\_rating interactions per Parent within the same session (ex. the user did an "add to cart" action over multiple PartNumbers in a session, all inheriting from the same Parent category), we will sum these max action\_rating values up within that session to get a session\_action\_rating.
 The intuition here is that the more PartNumbers in a specific Parent category the user interacted with in a single session is a higher inferred endorsement of that Parent.

     Back to our example.
 Visitor \#1000368642442 did in fact interact with multiple different PartNumbers of the same Parent \#M65-364625 within a couple specific sessions (6-14-2017 and 6-23-2017).
 Hence multiple rows for those dates as illustrated above.
 Per the described weighting method, we sum up the max action\_rating values within the session (ActionDate) and Parent category to yield Visitor \#1000368642442's session\_action\_rating with a Parent.